reqT/reqT/docs/lab1.md

         * Is it easy to be consistent?
 Discuss the difficulty of making consistent pairwise comparisons as the number of compared objects increase.
 Discuss if or how the risk of being consistent might depend on the prioritization criteria.
 Could/should the level of deviation be used as an indicator of the quality of the human judgment?

         * *Optional*.
-Study the source code for ordinal-scale prioritization here: [ `doSolveConstraints()` in the file `MainWindow.scala`](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L486) and try to figure out what happens step-by-step.
+Study the source code for ordinal-scale prioritization here: [ `doSolveComparisonConstraints()` in the file `MainWindow.scala`](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L555) and try to figure out roughly what happens step-by-step.

 * **Ratio-scale prioritization using the 100-dollar method**: